violinminds/knowledgebass/win-openssh.md

 Test auth via: `ssh -T git@github.com`, it should print: "Hi _username_!
 You've successfully authenticated, but GitHub does not provide shell access.".

-Now you should be able to clone a repository via: `git clone git@github.com:violinminds/knowledgebass.git` (get link in the repository page on Github by clicking the "<> Code" button and and selecting "SSH" in the clone section)
+Now you should be able to clone a repository via: `git clone git@github.com:violinminds/knowledgebass.git` (get link in the repository page on Github by clicking the "<> Code" button and and selecting "SSH" in the clone section).

 ### Commits signing